sous-chefs/windows_ad/README.md

 - domain_pass: User password to join the domain or to create a domain controller. **Required**: for `:create` except on `type` `forest` on windows 2012 and above.
 - local_pass: Local Administrator Password for removing domain controller.
 - replica_type: For Windows Server 2008, specifies installing new or additional domain controller.
 Valid values: domain, replica.
+- restart: when creating domain, will prevent Windows from automatically restarting.
+If not specified, defaults to true (which queues the restart).
+Valid values: true, false.
 - options: additional options as needed by AD DS Deployment http://technet.microsoft.com/en-us/library/cc732887.aspx for Windows Server 2008 and http://technet.microsoft.com/en-us/library/hh974719.aspx for Windows Server 2012.
 Single parameters use nil for key value, see example below.

 ### Examples